georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get Georgia Bankruptcy Records

-Bankruptcy records are available through the PACER (Public Access Court Electronic Records) system.
-However, interested persons are generally required to register and login to gain access.
+Bankruptcy records are available through the PACER (Public Access to Court Electronic Records) system.
+However, interested persons are generally required to register and log in to gain access.
 Information revealed on the PACER portal includes the name of the judge and trustee, court date, copies of proofs of claims, names and addresses of creditor attorneys, copies of all bankruptcy documents, and the bankruptcy case number.
 PACER charges $.10 per page.
-For online requests, applicants are to fill a request form.
+For online requests, applicants are to fill out a request form.

 How do I Find Out if My Bankruptcy Case is Closed in Georgia?